daenney/gopherxlr/README.md

 If you also `systemctl --user enable` it, it'll start automatically when you login.

+The unit file has an `After=` on `app-goxlr\x2ddaemon@autostart.service`, which is automatically created by the `systemd-xdg-autostart-generator` user generator.
+This should ensure it's not started too early, and not started at all if goxlr-daemon isn't set to autostart.

 The unit file expects to find the binary in `$HOME/.local/bin` and the scripts in `$HOME/.config/gopherxlr`.
 You can adjust the paths in the unit file.